Disney Cruise Line: Planning and Preparing for Your Disney Cruise

 I want to start off by saying that this post was in no way sponsored by Disney Cruise Line.
 Disney Cruise Line did offer to cover our expenses for one night at the Palo restaurant, as well as 100 minutes of internet and free access to the Rainforest Room, but we did not end up using any of these offers.
 We were grateful for Disney’s invitation to do so but were simply too busy with other fun activities on the ship to take advantage of them.
 This post does include a couple of Amazon referral links.

 WHICH DCL CRUISE WE SELECTED AND WHY

-Since this was our very first family cruise, we wanted to play it safe by booking a four night cruise.
-In many ways, this was a trial run for us and we certainly didn’t want to commit to a full week if one of us were easily nauseated at sea or just plain bored.
+Since this was our very first family cruise, we wanted to play it safe by booking a four-night cruise.
+In many ways, this was a trial run for us and we certainly didn’t want to commit to a full week if one of us was easily nauseated at sea or just plain bored.
 We also really wanted to experience the Disney Dream ship, as it is one of the newer ships that the DCL offers. (the Fantasy is now booking reservations!)
-Our Disney Dream tour included a day to Nassau (Bahamas), one day at sea and a day at Castaway Cay (Disney’s private island).
+Our Disney Dream tour included a day to Nassau (Bahamas), one day at sea, and a day at Castaway Cay (Disney’s private island).
 The first day was spent boarding and then out at sea.